google/tcli/README.md

 The 'canned' example has been included as the default [inventory_csv.py](https://github.com/google/tcli/blob/master/tcli/inventory_csv.py) to illustrate how to do this.
-Please refer to the comments at the start of that file for instructions on custimising for your environment.
+Please refer to the comments at the start of that file for instructions on customizing for your environment.

 It is hoped that contributors will submit libraries for some of the more popular opensources device accessor methods - notch, rancid and inventory systems - DNS, SQL.